danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

-# Python Portfolio Performance Analysis Description
+# Python Portfolio Performance Analysis

 Let's do some analysis on a portfolio of stocks.
 We will be adding new functions to our *custom_python_functions.py* file which can be re-used in this project.